Taming neural networks with TUSLA: Non-convex learning via adaptive stochastic gradient Langevin algorithms: Introduction

 \section{Introduction}

-A new generation of stochastic gradient decent algorithms, namely stochastic gradient Langevin dynamics (SGLD), can be efficient in finding global minimizers of possibly complicated, high-dimensional landscapes under suitable regularity assumptions for the gradient, see \citet{raginsky, welling2011bayesian} and references therein.
-However, in the specific case of tuning ANNs, or simply neural networks henceforth, problems could arise already at the theoretical level.
+A new generation of stochastic gradient decent algorithms, namely stochastic gradient Langevin dynamics (SGLD), can be efficient in finding global minimizers of possibly complicated, high-dimensional landscapes under suitable regularity assumptions for the gradient, see \cite{raginsky, welling2011bayesian} and references therein.
+These algorithms are based on the fundamental concept that the problem of finding the minimizer of a non-convex objective function $u$ is connected to the problem of sampling from the target distribution $\pi_{\beta}(\mathrm{d} \theta) \propto \exp (-\beta u(\theta)) \mathrm{d} \theta $, for $\beta$ sufficiently large, see \cite{hwang}.
+Under mild conditions, this is the invariant distribution of the Langevin SDE: The SGLD algorithm is given by where $\lambda>0$ is the stepsize, $\left(X_{n}\right)_{n \in \mathbb{N}_{0}}$ is an i.i.d. sequence of random variables $\beta>0$, and $\left\{\xi_{n}\right\}_{n \geq 1}$ is a sequence of independent standard $d$-dimensional Gaussian random variables.This algorithm is a version of an Euler discretization of \eqref{eq-LangSDE} where in the drift coefficient, $\nabla u$ is replaced by an unbiased estimator $H$ such that $\nabla u(\theta)=\E[H(\theta,X_0)]$.\\ However, in the specific case of tuning ANNs, or simply neural networks henceforth, problems could arise already at the theoretical level.
 As discussed in Section \ref{example_non_diss} below in some detail, the functionals to be minimized in such a task may fail any form of dissipativity which should be a \emph{sine qua non} for guaranteeing the stability of associated gradient algorithms.
 Adding a quadratic regularization term cannot always remedy this, due to the superlinear features of the associated gradients (see Proposition \ref{A2_for_ANN}), in which case one needs to replace it with a higher order penalty term.
 However, the addition of such a term maintains the violation of the global Lipschitz continuity for the regularized gradient (due to Proposition \ref{polip H}), which in turn renders the use of gradient descent methods problematic.
-This issue has been highlighted in the case of Euler discretizations (of which SGLD is an example) in \citet{hutzenthaler2011}, where it is proven that the difference between the exact solution of the corresponding stochastic differential equation (SDE) and the numerical approximation at even a finite time point diverges to infinity in the strong mean square sense.
+This issue has been highlighted in the case of Euler discretizations (of which SGLD is an example) in \cite{hutzenthaler2011}, where it is proven that the difference between the exact solution of the corresponding stochastic differential equation (SDE) and the numerical approximation at even a finite time point diverges to infinity in the strong mean square sense.